Amir Hamza III: Struggle with Quba

 Russia's intervention split the block of Dagestan rulers, which was a great military and political help to Fatali Khan.
 Soon on 10 May 1775 Fatali Khan marched on Kaitag Utsmiate and Principality of Tabasaran with a Russian detachment led by major Cridner.
-Amir Hamza attacked them near Bashlykent, “but he was overthrown by an action of the artillery with great losses and took to flight”.
+Amir Hamza attacked them near Bashlykent, "but he was overthrown by an action of the artillery with great losses and took to flight".
 According to Mirza Hasan Alkadari, he also defeated Muhammad of Gazikumukh's armies and took neighboring Kura plain.
 Fatali Khan then moved to Tabasaran and defeated them near Khalag.
 However, later on Crinder and Fatali Khan were surrounded in a narrow ravine and suffering a significant detriment, forced to return to Derbent.
 Participants of anti-Quba coalition asked for peace and offered hostages but also demanded Fatali to vacate Derbent.
 But the Russian command didn't accept their conditions.
 On March 24 and then in April, 1776 sides convened a meeting in Darvag.
 A peace consensus was reached in the second meeting, according to which Kaitags and Tabasarans were under obligation to leave Derbent and Quba alone with their possessions and not to interfere in trade between Russia and Quba.
-Despite hat, Russian envoy in the meeting, major Fromgold reported that “there will never be a desired calmness here.
-Despite Utsmi [of Kaitags] and Qadi [of Tabasaran] agreed not to harm the [Fatali] Khan, it is a matter of time for them to only turn on him again”.
+Despite hat, Russian envoy in the meeting, major Fromgold reported that "there will never be a desired calmness here.
+Despite Utsmi [of Kaitags] and Qadi [of Tabasaran] agreed not to harm the [Fatali] Khan, it is a matter of time for them to only turn on him again".

-In order to weaken Kaitags, Fatali Khan also granted Amir Hamza's nephew Muhammad beg 100 families from Quba and founded the eponymous village of Mamedkala for him.
+To weaken Kaitags, Fatali Khan also granted Amir Hamza's nephew Muhammad beg 100 families from Quba and founded the eponymous village of Mamedkala for him.